 What are the barriers to change?

-How do you think the research data and the CGE models will help?
+How do you think the research data and the macroeconomic models will help?

 Can you describe what you have done so far?

 Since the beginning of this year the Canada team of the Care Economies in Context project has done background research on the care economy in Canada.
 Much of this research has been published as policy briefs and think pieces on our website.
 We have also worked with Statistics Canada and other institutional partners to develop surveys of unpaid family care, and we conducted two large national surveys: one on unpaid childcare work done within the household and another on unpaid care for older people done within the household.
 We are currently analyzing the data from the large surveys and we will start in-depth interviews of unpaid childcare and long-term care done by families in the next month.
 We have also organized training and workshops on research methods and various topics related to the care economy.
 So all in all, I think we have accomplished a lot this year.